-For tips and resources, the Health and Human Services Office of the Assistant Secretary for Preparedness and Response (ASPR) has created a Technical Resources, Assistance Center, and Information Exchange (TRACIE).
+For tips and resources, read the Technical Resources, Assistance Center, and Information Exchange (TRACIE), created by the Health and Human Services Office of the Assistant Secretary for Preparedness and Response (ASPR).

 The four core elements of the CMS emergency preparedness rule for all 17 provider types include:

 - Emergency Plan – Emergency Operations Plans (EOP) Tools and Templates, Hazard Vulnerability/ Risk Assessments, Continuity of Operations

 - Communications Plan – Information Sharing, Communication Systems, Vermont Health Alert Network (VTHAN)

 - Training and Testing – Incident Command System Training Course for Healthcare/Hospital, Exercise Program

 For questions or concerns about the CMS regulatory process please email the Division of Licensing and Protection Survey and Certification Group at [email protected].

 The Vermont Crisis Standards of Care (CSC) Plan is intended to provide an ethical and operational framework for the development of statewide resource allocation and clinical guidelines in the context of a catastrophic disaster or massive public health emergency in which prolonged critical shortages of staffing, medical equipment and/or supplies exist.